ANCIENTOFDAYS/rpi-camjam/README.md

 - Worksheet 6 – Alarm

 *(please read this one carefully as some of the instructions depend on which model of the Pi you are using)

-to get started - 'wget --content-disposition enos.in/camjamk2 | bash'